zgongkuang/IterativeCNN/README.md

 * Step 3.
 Run demo_iterativeCNN.m to get the iterative reconstruction results.
 ### Note
 * The 3D U-net is trained and the trained model is stored in pretraining_process.
-If you want to re-train the model based on your own data sets, you can use Unet3D_test.py, by changing it from test to training mode.
+If you want to re-train the model based on your own data sets, you can use Unet3D_train.py for training and Unet3D_test.py for testing.
 * The results runing on Ubuntu server setting penalty parameter rho = 7.5e-4 are uploaded for reference.
 * In progress: Upload training data, upload 2D Unet training as an option.
 ### Reference